How You Can Help Animals Affected by the Southern and Northern California Fires

 Make a Donation

-The fastest way you can make a difference is by making a donation to an organization like Michelson Found Animals.
+The fastest way you can make a difference is by making a donation to an organization like The Los Angeles Fire Department Foundation.
 It doesn’t require any time commitment and any amount is greatly appreciated.
-As a non-profit, every dollar goes toward saving homeless pets and keeping adopted animals with their families.
-We do this through pet adoptions and our completely free microchip registry.
-It’s free to register, free to use and free to update — all for the entire life of your animal.

 We also encourage you to donate supplies to your nearest animal shelter or rescue.
 Call or stop by the shelter and ask how you can help.
 Their team will let you know what type of bedding, food, toys or other supplies they need most.